canonical/bugit-v2/README.md

 #### Snap store

-`sudo snap install bugit --edge --devmode`
+Use the edge channel for the latest commit on the main branch `sudo snap install bugit --edge --devmode`

+Or use the beta channel for point version releases `sudo snap install bugit --beta --devmode`

+The `stable` channel is reserved for the original bugit at the moment

 Run the app with `sudo bugit.bugit-v2 jira` or `sudo bugit.bugit-v2 lp`

 #### Local Snap